Global Project Supplement Fund

 The Global Project Supplement Fund (formerly the International Travel Assistance Fund) encourages and supports faculty or staff international engagement in research, teaching and other scholarly activities.
 Faculty and staff can request up to $1,000 to use towards either international travel or virtual projects that relate to NC State’s global strategic plan.

 Up to ten applicants will be selected for funding throughout the fiscal year.
-Applications will be evaluated in terms of importance, need and potential impact.
+Applications will be evaluated in terms addressing a topic of global significance as well as the articulation of clear and measurable goals with achievable outcomes.
 Priority will be given to projects that involve two or more of the following:

 - collaboration with NC State global strategic partners

 - COIL (Collaborative Online International Learning) experiences embedded in courses

 - clear alignment with UN Sustainable Development Goals

 - participation in diverse geographic regions or involving underrepresented faculty, students, staff or disciplines

 The supplemental fund will defray costs associated with project expenses or travel for academic purposes including, but not limited to: research collaboration, partnership development, study abroad program development, international collaboration on virtual/online course development or other scholarly activities.